fabogit/arch-install/README.md

 `Visual Studio Code`: Open File → Preferences → Settings (PC) or Code → Preferences → Settings (Mac), enter `terminal.integrated.fontFamily` in the search box at the top of Settings tab and set the value below to `MesloLGS NF` see -> https://raw.githubusercontent.com/romkatv/powerlevel10k-media/389133fb8c9a2347929a23702ce3039aacc46c3d/visual-studio-code-font-settings.jpg , https://github.com/romkatv/powerlevel10k/issues/671

-in case of trouble: Run `p10k configure` to generate a new `~/.p10k.zsh`.
+in case of trouble: Run ╰─`p10k configure` to generate a new `~/.p10k.zsh`.
 The old config may work incorrectly with the new font.

-Install plvl10k
+Install pwlvl10k

-`yay -S --noconfirm zsh-theme-powerlevel10k-git echo 'source /usr/share/zsh-theme-powerlevel10k/powerlevel10k.zsh-theme' >>~/.zshrc`
+╰─`yay -S --noconfirm zsh-theme-powerlevel10k-git echo 'source /usr/share/zsh-theme-powerlevel10k/powerlevel10k.zsh-theme' >>~/.zshrc`

 run `p10k configure`